 What Sarah is seeking: Fiction by North America authors, from Middle Grade through Young Adult and across all genres (note: she is currently closed to debut Picturebooks but does rep PBs by clients whom she’s initially taken on for older fiction).
 She loves strong, hooky plots, writing that has literary quality but is also commercial, a strong/special voice, emotional heart.
 Loves both adventurous and classic MG, especially for girls.
 Currently particularly keen to see unique contemporary YA, sexy historical (French Revolution?!), and voice-driven or exciting MG, maybe with potential for illustrative components.

-What John is seeking: Fiction by North American authors, from Picturebooks and Middle Grade through Young Adult.
-Particularly keen to see MG (and maybe YA) for boys.
-Fast-paced/thrilling/heart-breaking stories.
-Contemporary realism, historicals, speculative fiction, sci-fi and fresh fantasy, villains with vulnerabillity, bad decisions with best intentions, boldly imagined worlds, striking imagery, characters with histories, stories about siblings and about middle America.
+What John is seeking: Picture books, chapter books, middle grade and young adult by North American authors.
+Particularly keen to see fast-paced/thrilling/heart-breaking stories, contemporary realism, historicals, speculative fiction, sci-fi and fresh fantasy, villains with vulnerability, bad decisions with best intentions, boldly imagined worlds, striking imagery, characters with histories, stories about siblings and about middle America.